weinman/practical-cnn/doc/instructions.md

 im_ = im_ - net.normalization.averageImage ;
 ```

-The code normalises the image in a format compatible with the model `net`.
+The code normalizes the image in a format compatible with the model `net`.
 This amounts to: converting the image to `single` format (but with range 0,...,255 rather than [0, 1] as typical in MATLAB), resizing the image to a fixed size, and then subtracting an average image.

 It is now possible to call the CNN: